messerchris/solidity-1/docs/internals/optimizer.rst

 The Optimizer
 *************

-The Solidity compiler uses two different optimizer modules: The “old” optimizer that operates at opcode level and the “new” optimizer that operates on Yul IR code.
+The Solidity compiler uses two different optimizer modules: The "old" optimizer that operates at opcode level and the "new" optimizer that operates on Yul IR code.

 The opcode-based optimizer applies simplification rules from the `list to opcodes <https://github.com/ethereum/solidity/blob/develop/libevmasm/RuleList.h>`_